Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

 • Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
-A proven ability to work as groups and demonstrate excellent communication skills.
+Experienced in working as part of teams and have great communication skills.

 Education: